Hamid Gada: 1998 Wandhama massacre

 The 1998 Wandhama massacre was the turning tide for Gada.
 On Shab-e-Qadar, one of the holiest days in the Islamic calendar, 25 January, Gada and his men were responsible for the killing of non-migrant 26 Kashmiri Pandits, including women and children.
 The massacre turned the tide for Gada.
 While he got some support from people like Jammu and Kashmir Minister of State for Home Ali Mohammed Sagar, "most ordinary Kashmiris were disgusted by the action.
 Its sheer brutality, and the inflammatory nature of the pamphlets left at the site, showed that Gada's group had been hijacked by cadre from Pakistan, who are more rabidly communal than most Kashmiri terrorists", writes Indian journalist Praveen Swami.
 Gada tried to take corrective measures, distancing himself from the Pakistani cadres in Hizbul, but it was too late.

 Death

 For two years, Gada evaded the security forces.
-It was only on 13 March 2000 when a Kashmiri Muslim police constable tipped off the JKP Special Operations Group Ganderbal office with precise information about Gada's location in Shiekhpora village, Badgam.
+It was only on 13 March 2000 when a Kashmiri Muslim police constable tipped off the JKP Special Operations Group Ganderbal office with precise information about Gada's location in Shiekhpora village, Ganderbal district.
 Superintendent of Police (Operations) Jagtar Singh immediately cordoned off the house along with his team.
 The aim was to block off escape routes until the 5 Rashtriya Rifles arrived.
 The tactic worked.
 And after a five hour long encounter, the basement where Gada was, was shelled and blown up, killing Gada and two accomplices.